bellmit/attic/Bytecode.md

 example, the MOO-language 'if', 'elseif', and 'while' statements all emit conditional jump opcodes; emitting distinct opcodes for each kind of statement allows the decompiler to reliably determine which statement to emit.

+## Implementation leaks

+Several instructions (notably `REF` and `RANGE_REF`) were implemented using a copy-on-write/reference-counting implementation in the original LambdaMOO, and this has leaked into the opcode names.
+The reference-ness of the results of these expressions is not visible in the semantics of the operations.

 ## Opcodes